 This is simply not true.

-This actually doesn’t work well either, to teach toddlers about behavioral limits.
+This doesn’t work well either, to teach toddlers about behavioral limits.

 The key to toddler discipline is simplicity.
 Honor these guidelines daily.